Create an Airwallex account today

 Cons

-• No employee cards to track spend.
+• No built-in corporate or employee spend cards

 Pros